geoserver/geoserver/doc/en/user/source/data/raster/imagemosaic/configuration.rst

 :file:`datastore.properties`
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-If the index is specified by a shapefile, it must be included in the root of the imagemosaic directory, just like the primary configuration file.
+By default the ImageMosaic index is specified by a shapefile, which is located at the root of the ImageMosaic directory, just like the primary configuration file.

-Otherwise, the index connection parameters should be specified by a :file:`datastore.properties` file.
+If needed different storage can be used for the index like a spatial DBMS which is the preferred solution when willing to share the ImageMosaic itself in a cluster of GeoServer intances.
+In this case the user must supply GeoSerer with the proper onnection parameters which can be specified by using a :file:`datastore.properties` file placed at the root of the ImageMosaic directory.

-.. note: A shapefile is created automatically if it does not exist or if there is no :file:`datastore.properties` file.
+.. note:: A shapefile is created automagically if it does not exist or if there is no :file:`datastore.properties` file.

-..
-Make sure a shapefile isn't created no matter what
+.. warning:: At the time of speaking the following spatisl DBMS have been tested successfully: Oracle, PostgreSQL, H2.
+SQl Server is not yet supported.

 .. list-table::